-Canna Pop-Up, a combination seminar, and market, was held in Montclair last night and featured vendors, health specialists, and educators with the crowd eager to learn more.
+Canna Pop-Up, a combination seminar, and market, was held in Montclair last night and featured CBD New JErsey vendors, health specialists, and educators with the crowd eager to learn more.

-A variety of small business vendors and CBD enthusiasts specializing in a variety of CBD products were there selling their goods including tinctures (oils – Click here to see some examples), gummies, honey, creams, balms, salves, snacks, and even CBD biscuits for dogs which said to relieve stress and anxiety.
+A variety of small business vendors and CBD enthusiasts specializing in a variety of CBD products were there selling their goods.
+They included tinctures (or oils), gummies, honey, creams, balms, salves, snacks, and even CBD biscuits for dogs which are said to relieve stress and anxiety.
 There was also a caricature artist and a masseuse who was using CBD oil as well as an acupuncturist.

-Brittany Wallace, a native of Nutley, is the owner of Pura Cura, a CBD enthusiast tincture business was one of the speakers.
-Pura Cura, which prides itself on its purity from toxins, only sells pure CBD products, since full spectrum do contain a slight amount of THC which can adversely affect those who are drug tested at work.
+Brittany Wallace, a native of Nutley, is the owner of Pura Cura.
+They are CBD tincture business.
+She was one of the speakers.
+Pura Cura, prides itself on its purity from toxins.
+They only sell pure CBD products.
+Full-spectrum products contain a slight amount of THC which can adversely affect those who are drug tested at work.
 THC is an ingredient in full-spectrum CBD, although it must have only .3 percent for the CBD to be legal.
 To find the highest thc strain you can, you’ll need to look online at different dispensaries.

 “I’m selling brownies for $3.
 How am I supposed to come up with a million dollars?”
 Wallace asked rhetorically.

-Wallace also said that she had noticed that the cannabis from the Harmony Dispensary in Secaucus and Greenleaf Compassion Center in Montclair had mold in them a full year before it was widely reported.
+Wallace declared she noticed cannabis from Harmony in Secaucus and Greenleaf Compassion Center in Montclair had mold.
+She saw it a year before it was reported.
 However, when she posted the pictures on Instagram, the vitriol defending the dispensaries was so intense, she deleted the pictures.

-CBD Event Hosted By Mom & Pop Business
+CBD New Jersey Event Hosted By Mom & Pop Business

-Canna Pop-Up was hosted by Robert Allen and Holli Ehrlich, a husband and wife team who put on the event together as partners.
+Canna Pop-Up was hosted by Robert Allen and Holli Ehrlich.
+They’re a husband and wife team who put on the event together as partners.
 Given their background as event planners, it was a natural fit.
-They are both CBD enthusiasts.
+They are both CBD New Jersey enthusiasts.